Incentive Travel Report: Our Top Destination Recommendations

 Up & Coming Incentive Destinations

-Rebuilt Caribbean – After Hurricanes Irma and Maria whacked many Caribbean islands, the resorts have used the downtime, insurance settlements, and new investments to launch massive renovations in Puerto Rico, Virgin Islands, St. Martin, Anguilla, and more.
+Rebuilt Caribbean – After Hurricanes Irma and Maria whacked many Caribbean islands, the resorts have used the downtime, insurance settlements, and new investments to launch massive renovations in Puerto Rico, the Virgin Islands, St. Martin, Anguilla, and more.
 I anticipate these Caribbean islands bouncing back strong as “brand new” 2020 and 2021 trips.

 Classic Destinations Still Going Strong